JonasBne/cityrays-archived/README.md

 These are the workflows:

+- `pull request`: this workflow runs whenever a pull request is opened, edited, synchronized or reopened.
+These jobs include setting up Node, installing npm packages and dependencies, running tests and perform some linting jobs.
 - `preview`: this workflow runs whenever a pull request is opened, edited, synchronized or reopened against the developmebt branch.
 It deploys the changes on `https://cityrays-jonasbne.vercel.app/`.
 - `deploy`: TO ADD